snowsquizy/tensorflow-on-orange-pi/GUIDE.md

 #define IS_MOBILE_PLATFORM   <----- DELETE THIS LINE
 ```

-This keeps our Raspberry Pi device (which has an ARM CPU) from being recognized as a mobile device.
+This keeps our Orange Pi device (which has an ARM CPU) from being recognized as a mobile device.

 Finally, we have to adjust the protocol to access the Numeric JS library- for some reason the Cloudflare security certificates don't work properly over `https`.
 We'll need to fix this in the Bazel `WORKSPACE` file: